 - SFTec creates solutions for sustainable and resource efficient material handling and to increase the cost efficiency of bioenergy production.

 Networks and partners

-University of Oulu is a member of Oulu Innovation Alliance (OIA) between public and private operators, which have agreed to steer research, development and innovation activities in Oulu within five ecosystems.
-The OIA`s Industry 2026 ecosystem is headed by the University of Oulu, with the focus on Oulu area’s top research and know-how into industries’ actual needs to usher industry of the future, like circular economy, and bio & machine industries.
+The University of Oulu is a member of Oulu Innovation Alliance (OIA) between public and private operators, which have agreed to steer research, development and innovation activities in Oulu within five ecosystems.
+The OIA`s Industry 2026 ecosystem is headed by the University of Oulu, with the focus on the Oulu area’s top research and know-how into industries’ actual needs to usher industry of the future, like circular economy, and bio and machine industries.

 The Kajaani University Consortium (KUC), coordinated by the University of Oulu, is a networked academic community focused on scientific research, university teaching and community relations.
 The objective is to intensify cooperation between the universities and to develop collaboration with regional universities of applied sciences, business and commerce.
 The Kajaani University Consortium consists of four networked universities (Eastern Finland, Lapland, Jyväskylä and Oulu) that have units in Kajaani and Sotkamo.
-The University of Oulu operations focus on bioeconomy, cleantech and health-related topics.
+The University of Oulu’s operations focus on bioeconomy, cleantech and health-related topics.